 Each course is led by some of the industry’s leading nurses, physicians, skincare specialists and cosmetic laser techs with 7 – 20 years of experience in the field.

 Our courses include classroom education and clinical hands-on training to provide you with the ultimate learning experience!
 In the classroom, you will learn things like facial anatomy, Botox injection techniques and pre- and post-patient care.

 During hands-on training in our educational setting, you will watch comprehensive Botox and cosmetic injectable demonstrations and perform treatments yourself.
-We have a dedicated team that works around the clock to schedule clients in order for you to gain real world experience.
+We have a dedicated team that works around the clock to schedule clients for you to gain real-world experience.